top of page

 WE're cooking at the Iridium

-Vocal Gumbo is the Brain Child of Janis Siegel and myself.
-We wanted to create a space to celebrate the singer in all their diversity, influence and power.
-While this encompasses the wide umbrella of jazz, we also feature singers from other genres and ages of experience.
-It's oozing with positive vibes and the expectation that you could hear someone new or enjoy a living legend.
-Anything can happen.
+Vocal Gumbo is the brain child of Janis Siegel and myself.
+We create a space to celebrate the singer in all their diversity, influence and power.
+While this encompasses the wide umbrella of jazz, we also feature singers from many genres and ages of experience.
+It's oozing with positive vibes and the expectation that one could hear someone new or enjoy a living legend.
+Anything can happen which is the fun of it!
 And New York City is a wonderful place to draw inspiration from and curate bespoke nights of music just for YOU!

-May 21, 2025 is no exception.
-We have the recent Grammy Nominated Christie Dashiell as our special guest.
-She will do a mini set within the show and you will for sure not want to miss her golden tones.
-And plucked from the audience one by one are other singers we love and admire: Carla Cook, Claudia Acuña, Theo Bleckmann, Charles Turner, Peter Eldridge and rising star, April Varner.
-It's just absolutely going to be a marvelous night of music.
+On September 25, 2025 we are bringing another great night of music.
+We are featuring 2 time Grammy Nominated Raul Midón as our special guest.
+He will do a mini set within the show featuring his original tunes, vocals and virtuosic guitar chops.
+And plucked from the audience one by one are other singers we love and admire: Catherine Russell, Sabeth Pérez, Michael Kelly, Duchess, Tessa Souter, and young artists Ella Pearl Marcus and Julia Danielle.
+It's going to be a marvelous night of music.

 All you have to do is get your ticket and tell your friends to get theirs!